DIY Vintage Tart Tin Organizer

 How to Make a Tiered Tart Tin Organizer

+Cut the wood pieces for the sides with a chop saw or hacksaw.
 You will need two 5-inch-long wood pieces and two 2.5-inch-long wood pieces.
-I’m using 1.5″ x .75″ craft wood from Dollar Tree, but a wood dowel will work too.
+I’m using craft wood, but a wood dowel will work too.

 Bottom to tiered organizer showing how it was assembled.
 There are two wood screws supporting each wood dowel with wood glue for extra hold.